cliche818/pdf_conversion_challenge/README.md

 For processing_status, there could be more (i.e error, initialized), but for now there is only "success". pdf_string_converter.rb is responsible for converting pdf to string. invoice_extractor.rb is responsible for getting the raw values out of the invoice string.

+Did not have time to get the mocking library working or would have included tests that mocked the following:
+-FileUtils.mv
+-PdfStringConverter.to_string
+-InvoiceExtracter.to_invoice

+## /document/:id
+have controller tests in upload_controller_test.rb

+## Things to do
+- figure out how to mock (could switch to RSpec or use the Mocha gem)

+Future features:
+- PDF info extraction can be a background job (i.e use Sidekiq)